giantswarm/handbook/content/docs/support-and-ops/processes/incident-management.md

 4. How to silence an alert out-of-hours.

-Silences are managed in a [single repo](https://github.com/giantswarm/silences/) and they are a especial Custom Resource.
+Silences are managed in a [single repo](https://github.com/giantswarm/silences/) and they are a special Custom Resource.
 Create a new resource copying from existing and modifying cluster/installation names.
 If you are in the middle of the night don't hesitate to merge without approval.
 [More info](https://intranet.giantswarm.io/docs/support-and-ops/processes/silence-management/).

 5. How should I raise issues I discover during debugging?
 Do all need issues creating?